 The windlass is located under the forward deck hatch above the rope locker.
-The anchor is stored on the anchor roller and is raised and lowered by the windlass.
-The anchor line is stored in the rope locker and routed out through the windlass to the anchor chain and anchor.
-The anchor locker is equipped with a receptacle for the windlass remote control.
+The anchor line is stored in the rope locker and routed out through the windlass to the anchor chain.

 Become familiar with the safe operation of the windlass before using it.
-Refer to the windlass owner's manual for the use of the windlass and remote control.
+Refer to the windlass owner's manual for use of the windlass and remote control.